 Courses can be customized and privately scheduled for groups of ten or more.
-All courses are taught on the Washburn University campus in the Washburn/Kansas Bureau of Investigation Forensic Science Center Building (2001 SW Washburn Ave) in Topeka, KSTopeka, KS unless otherwise specified below.
-For more information, contact (785)670-1611 or alexandra.klales@washburn.edu.
+All courses are taught on the Washburn University campus in the joint Washburn University & Kansas Bureau of Investigation’s innovative Forensic Science Center Building (2001 SW Washburn Ave) in Topeka, KS unless otherwise specified below.
+Courses are not offered for university credit; however, participants will earn a signed/dated certificate of completion documenting the course name and hours.
+For more information, contact (785) 670-1611 or alexandra.klales@washburn.edu.

 In Person: This course is designed for law enforcement officers and crime scene investigators that often need to distinguish human from non-human bones.
 This one-day course will include lectures, hands-on practicals, mini quizzes, and question/answer sessions that will demonstrate how to differentiate human skeletal remains from non-bone materials and from non-human bones.
 No prior knowledge of human osteology is required.